Emnet-tes/task-management/README.md

 - **Adding a Task**: Type a task title in the input field and click "Add Task" or press Enter
 - **Completing a Task**: Click the checkbox next to a task to mark it as completed
 - **Deleting a Task**: Click the "Delete" button next to a task to remove it
+- **Editing a Task**: Click the "Edit" button next to a task to remove it
-- **Filtering Tasks**: Use the filter buttons (All, Active, Completed) to view different task states
+- **Filtering Tasks**: Use the filter buttons (All, Pending, Completed) to view different task states

 ## Technologies Used